These resources are intended for the Faculty and Staff of the UBC Department of Psychiatry.

 - Employees also have an obligation to provide you with written notice of resignation well in advance (e-mail OK) as outlined in their employment agreement.

 - Sufficient time is expected so that their termination paperwork can be processed in time for their departure and the supervisor can recruit for a replacement.

-- Please provide the HR Manager with the resignation notice in good time so that salary can be stopped on the appropriate date.
+- Please provide Amity Chiang with the resignation notice in good time so that salary can be stopped on the appropriate date.

 Employees are entitled to take vacation in the calendar year in which they earn it and there is a maximum carry forward of vacation from one year to the next (two weeks).